SaideepakAvula/Ecommerce-website/README.md

-🛒 GetMyDeal
-Welcome to GetMyDeal—your go-to platform for discovering unbeatable online deals!
-Whether you're a savvy shopper on the hunt for discounts or a business owner seeking a dependable e-commerce solution, GetMyDeal has you covered
+Welcome to ShopEase—your go-to platform for discovering unbeatable online deals!
+Whether you're a savvy shopper on the hunt for discounts or a business owner seeking a dependable e-commerce solution, ShopEase has you covered.

-🛍️ About GetMyDeal
+🛍️ About ShopEase
-GetMyDeal is a dynamic e-commerce platform that prioritizes a user-focused, seamless shopping experience.
+ShopEase is a dynamic e-commerce platform that prioritizes a user-focused, seamless shopping experience.
 Leveraging the MVC (Model-View-Controller) architecture, it brings efficient, easy-to-navigate design and robust features for both users and administrators.

 Key Highlights:

 Designed for Users: We prioritize your convenience and safety with secure login options, dynamic product categories, and smooth cart management.
-Empowering Admins: GetMyDeal provides admin users with tools for managing products, organizing categories, setting custom coupons, and accessing insightful sales analytics.
+Empowering Admins: ShopEase provides admin users with tools for managing products, organizing categories, setting custom coupons, and accessing insightful sales analytics.
-Continuous Growth: We're committed to consistently enhancing GetMyDeal, with exciting new features and improvements planned for the future.
+Continuous Growth: We're committed to consistently enhancing ShopEase, with exciting new features and improvements planned for the future.

 🌟 Features

 🔐 User Authentication

 Seamless, secure login with email verification and OTP (One-Time Password) through Twilio for extra security.

-📦 Dynamic Product Listings.
+📦 Dynamic Product Listings

 A wide range of products is organized in intuitive categories, making browsing easy and efficient.